Sterilization Consent Form

 Who can consent to sterilization??

-However, in Asian countries especially the central Asian countries, it is a common practice that the consent of the husband is given prime importance.
-Without the signatures of the husband and consent written in the husband’s own handwriting, the procedure is never performed.
+However, in Asian countries, especially the central Asian countries, it is common practice that the consent of the husband is given prime importance.
+Without the signatures of the husband and consent written in the husband’s handwriting, the procedure is never performed.

-What to write in the Sterilization consent form?
+What should I write in the sterilization consent form?

-The patient writes his complete name, his date of birth, date when consent is being signed and he has to mention that he was fully informed about his condition and he fully understands the procedure and outcomes especially the fact that this procedure cannot be reversed no matter what.
+The patient writes his complete name, his date of birth, and the date when consent is being signed, and he has to mention that he was fully informed about his condition and that he fully understands the procedure and outcomes, especially the fact that this procedure cannot be reversed no matter what.

 The patient has to carefully read the form and then sign it in the presence of the doctor and witnesses from both sides.